filthz/RedisBrowserBundle/README.md

 Alias is the name of the service, where the Redis client is avaible.
 The bundle will make a call to this service and work with the client from that.

+We are done!
+Open /redis url in your browser and enjoy.

 Overriding Default Templates
 ============================